 The visitors offer support to the parents and often deliver a combination of services.
 While home visits are universal in the UK, they are not in the USA, where they are often targeted at specific population groups, such as parents on low incomes, ethnic minorities, young and first-time mothers, and those with lower educational achievements.
-Homes where children are believed to be at risk of abuse are also specifically targeted.
+Homes where mothers and children are believed to be at risk of abuse are also specifically targeted.

 Overall, the evidence suggests that home visits in early childhood have reduced crime.
 The specific outcomes covered by the reviews are child abuse and neglect, violence by children in later life, and domestic violence between parents.

-The review had a well-designed search strategy and statistically analysed differences in the effect size between different study designs.
+Review 1 had a well-designed search strategy and statistically analysed differences in the effect size between different study designs.
 However, the review did not take into account potential issues with publication bias, statistical dependency or weighting by size of the study sample.

-The review mentioned a number of ways in which home visits in early childhood may reduce crime.
+Reviews 1 and 2 suggested a number of ways in which home visits in early childhood may reduce crime.

 Multi-component programmes which involved both pre-natal and post-natal visits showed significantly higher decreases in crime (74.3% reductions) than those which were post-natal only (20.9% reductions).

-Early childhood home visits are universally offered in the UK but in the USA, where the studies from the review were conducted, visits are targeted on at risk groups.
+Review 1 noted that early childhood home visits are universally offered in the UK but in the USA, where the studies from the review were conducted, visits are targeted on at risk groups.

 Targeted populations included teenage parents, single mothers, families of low socio-economic status, families with very low birth-weight infants, parents previously investigated for child maltreatment, and parents with alcohol, drug, or mental health problems.
-In the U.S., programme components may include one or more of the following: training of parent(s) on prenatal and infant care; training on parenting to prevent child abuse and neglect; developmental interaction with infants and toddlers; family planning assistance; development of problem-solving and life skills; educational and work opportunities; and linkage with community services.
+In the U.S., programme components may include one or more of the following: training of parent(s) in prenatal and infant care; training in parenting to prevent child abuse and neglect; developmental interaction with infants and toddlers; family planning assistance; development of problem-solving and life skills; educational and work opportunities; and linkage with community services.

 Home visit programmes may be accompanied by the provision of day care; parent group meetings for support and/or instruction; and advocacy.

-The review noted that barriers to successful implementation of programmes include the recruitment, training and retention of visitors due to low pay and difficult working conditions.
+Review 1 noted that barriers to successful implementation of programmes include the recruitment, training and retention of visitors due to low pay and difficult working conditions.
 Paraprofessional visitors may also require more training and supervision than professionals.

 For one study the direct costs of nurse visits for 2 years was $6,286 per family in 1997.
 Another study from the same year reported average programme costs of $958 per family.
 The review mentioned one cost-benefit study which found a benefit of $350.61 per low income family.
-However for the whole sample, which also included families of medium and high income, they found a cost of $3,081 per family rather than an overall benefit.
+However, for the whole sample, which also included families of medium and high income, they found a cost of $3,081 per family rather than an overall benefit.

-Review: Bilukha, O., Hahn, R. A., Crosby, A., Fullilove, M. T., Liberman, A., Moscicki, E., Snyder, S., Tuma, F., Corso, P., Schofield, A. and Briss, P. A. (2005) 'The Effectiveness of Early Childhood Home Visitation in Preventing Violence: A Systematic Review', American Journal of Preventative Medicine, 2005:28(2S1), 11-39
+Review 1: Bilukha, O., Hahn, R. A., Crosby, A., Fullilove, M. T., Liberman, A., Moscicki, E., Snyder, S., Tuma, F., Corso, P., Schofield, A. and Briss, P. A. (2005) 'The Effectiveness of Early Childhood Home Visitation in Preventing Violence: A Systematic Review', American Journal of Preventative Medicine, 2005:28(2S1), 11-39